fantom-prj/SALA/README.md

 Please refer to the [wiki page](https://github.com/fantom-prj/SALA/wiki) to run a demo

 ## <a name="transcript_model"></a>Assembling into transcript models
 This tool assigns long-read sequencing data (as query) to a set of reference transcripts (e.g. GENCODE) using a 5' end centric approach.
-Several reference transcript annotation sets are available [here](https://drive.google.com/drive/folders/1CJS5tb4mlfYvQMX4W5ZAXwjC5woMhJF0?usp=drive_link).
+Several reference transcript annotation sets are available: [GENCODE_V39](https://drive.google.com/file/d/1yO0nRF9DteAyNedXkxhuOBJbdBqV-vwG/view?usp=drive_link), [GENCODE_V47](https://drive.google.com/file/d/1uN1ZKIwzdwArqF3GrTKnEAzi6g63c4fz/view?usp=drive_link), [GENCODE_VM25](https://drive.google.com/file/d/1Orrmafb8dYbp-tKA6_NOoZHOGvAUNSMK/view?usp=drive_link), [GENCODE_VM36](https://drive.google.com/file/d/1O5cSQCJmgVPwsuOMbFv1zaDaVYcw8saH/view?usp=drive_link).
 This code will take a set of user-defined confident 5' end clusters (or de novo defined by SCAFE clustering) and 3' end clusters (or de novo defined by clustering) and assign the query reads to the reference transcripts with the following step:
 1. A query read is classified as complete if both of its 5' and 3' end overlap a confident 5' and 3' end cluster, otherwise as incomplete.
 2. An incomplete read without a confident 5' cluster will be flagged.
 3. A complete query read will be assigned to a reference transcript if it shares the same 1) 5' end cluster, 2) 3' end cluster and 3) internal splicing structures (i.e. same splicing junctions or both unspliced).